ilastik/ilastik.github.io/documentation/objects/objectfeatures.md

 ilastik object features describe objects in terms of numbers.
 These are used in classification to differentiate between different types of objects (classes).
-Per default ilastik comes with 3 feature plugins: "Standard Object Features", "Skeleton Feautures" (2D only), and "Convex Hull Features".
+Per default ilastik comes with 3 feature plugins: "Standard Object Features", "Skeleton Features" (2D only), and "Convex Hull Features".

 A short overview of available object features is given in the following segment of the webinar [ilastik beyond pixel classification - [NEUBIASAcademy@Home]](https://youtu.be/_ValtSLeAr0):